- 3/4 cup sugar

 - 2 teaspoons vanilla essence

-- Light the Cobb with the firelighters and briquettes.
-When the briquettes are half grey, preheat the base plate, rack and lid for 10 minutes.
+- Light the COBB with a CobbleStone.
+When it’s half grey, preheat the Grill Grid, Roast Rack and lid for 10 minutes.

 - Beat or whip the sugar and eggs.
-It’s quickest in a food processor, or use electric beaters.
+It’s quicker in a food processor, but you can also use an electric beater.
 Beat until thick and lemon coloured, then add the jelly (jam) and mix through.

 - Melt the butter (don’t boil) and add the butter and vinegar to the wet mixture.